RapidCoders/Coding-Practice/DAY_10/Readme.md

-# Q.1 Write a program which accept rows and numbers of column from user and display below pattern.
+# Q.1 Write a program which accept number of rows and numbers of column from user and display below pattern.

 ~~~
 Input : 5  5